ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 ## Abstract/Summary

-Consensus-based worker collectives empower marginalized people by offering absolute co-ownership of an organization...
+Consensus-based worker collectives have demonstrated real potential to empower marginalized people by offering veritable co-ownership of an organization.
+This article outlines the concepts which compose a worker collective, contains my experiences and advice, and provides three separate implementations of worker collective operations (bylaws).

 ## Foreword

-Marginalized people are finding empowerment by forming communities which share ownership of an organization. <SOURCE?>

 ["Generative Justice"](https://generativejustice.wikispaces.com/) can crudely be defined as a member-owned cooperative formed to empower its marginalized members.
 Here's